suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 1. Wait for the deployment to start - this may take a few seconds.
 The **Deploy status** for the **predict-rentals** endpoint will be indicated in the main part of the page as *Running*.
 1. Wait for the **Deploy status** to change to *Succeeded*.
 This may take 5-10 minutes.

-## Task 4: Test the deployed service

-Now you can test your deployed service.

-1. In Azure Machine Learning studio, on the left hand menu, select **Endpoints** and open the **predict-rentals** real-time endpoint.

-1. On the **predict-rentals** real-time endpoint page view the **Test** tab.

-1. In the **Input data to test endpoint** pane, replace the template JSON with the following input data:

-    ```JSON
-    {
-      "Inputs": {
-        "data": [
-          {
-            "day": 1,
-            "mnth": 1,
-            "year": 2022,
-            "season": 2,
-            "holiday": 0,
-            "weekday": 1,
-            "workingday": 1,
-            "weathersit": 2,
-            "temp": 0.3,
-            "atemp": 0.3,
-            "hum": 0.3,
-            "windspeed": 0.3
-          }
-        ]
-      },
-      "GlobalParameters": 1.0
-    }
-    ```

-1. Click the **Test** button.

-1. Review the test results, which include a predicted number of rentals based on the input features - similar to this:

-    ```JSON
-    {
-      "Results": [
-        444.27799000000000
-      ]
-    }
-    ```

-    The test pane took the input data and used the model you trained to return the predicted number of rentals.

-Let's review what you have done.
-You used a dataset of historical bicycle rental data to train a model.
-The model predicts the number of bicycle rentals expected on a given day, based on seasonal and meteorological *features*.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

 - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.